Aloha Bed & Breakfast v. Cervelli

 Latest in the Case:

 A petition for cert. is now pending before the United States Supreme Court.
-The petition was briefed throughout the fall of 2018.
-It was scheduled for distribution to the conference before the justices but has since been rescheduled, giving respondents additional time to file (until February 2019).
+The petition was briefed throughout the winter of 2018 and 2019.
+It has not yet been distributed to the Justices for conference.

 Every lower court that has heard the case has affirmed that the bed and breakfast is in no way entitled to a religious exemption from the Hawaii nondiscrimination law – and that businesses open to the public must be open to all.
 Here’s an overview of key dates and rulings in Cervelli:

 - 2007: A same-sex couple denied service by Aloha Bed & Breakfast files a complaint with the Hawaii Civil Rights Commission alleging that the business discriminated against them because of their sexual orientation, in violation of Hawaii law.

 - 2010: The Hawaii Civil Rights Commission found reasonable cause to believe that Aloha Bed & Breakfast discriminated against the same-sex couple, in violation of Hawaii’s LGBTQ-inclusive nondiscrimination law.